-Т hree months e nded September 30 ,
+T Three months en ded December 31,

-2012 Change % Change
+2012 2011 Change % Change

-(US dollar rs in millions)
+(US dollars s in millions)

-Revenue \$ 113.1 \$ 11 7.9 \$ (4.8) (4.1)%
+Revenue \$ 120.2 \$ 117.2 \$ 3.0 2.5%

-The decrease in revenue of \$4.8 million was primarily attributable to a decrease in revenue from existing clients of \$12.6 million, partially offset by revenue from new clients of \$7.8 million, including revenue contribution of \$4.1 million from Fusion, which we acquired in June 2012.
-The decrease in revenue from existing clients was primarily attributable to the termination of a contract with a large client in our auto claims business in April 2012 to whom we provided repair management services.
-As we acted as principal in our dealings with third party repair centers and this client, we accounted for the amounts received from this client for payments to repair centers and the payments made to repair centers in connection with our services provided for this client as revenue and cost of revenue, respectively (see "- Overview").
+The increase in revenue of \$3.0 million was primarily attributable to revenue from new clients of \$9.5 million partially offset by decrease in revenue from existing clients of \$6.5 million.
+The increase in revenue is primarily due to higher revenue from retail and consumer packaged goods, or CPG, insurance, utilities and travel and leisure verticals, including revenue contribution of \$4.5 million from Fusion, which we acquired in June 2012.
+The decrease in revenue from existing clients was primarily attributable to our auto claims business on account of the termination of a contract with a large client in April 2012 to whom we had provided repair management services.
+As we acted as principal in our dealings with third party repair centers and this client, we accounted for the amounts received from this client for payments to repair centers as revenue and the payments made to repair centers in connection with our services provided to this client as cost of revenue (see "- Overview").
 The termination of this contract resulted in a decrease in revenue, with a corresponding decrease of the same amount in our cost of revenue.